alexmatcov/infrastructure-security-tutorial/tutorial/step4/step4.md

 ## Checking Fixes

-Now, when you run Checkov again against your repository, you should have many checks fixed!
-Notice that not every security vulnerability is fixed from this tutorial...
-This is for you to continue learning about the many security vulnerabilities that Checkov scans against.
-This workflow is an example of the scan-fail-fix-pass cycle.
+Now, when you run Checkov again against your repository, you should have all the checks passing!
+Every change you made addressed a real security vulnerability.
+This completes the scan-fail-fix-pass cycle: you identified issues with Checkov, fixed them, and verified the fixes pass.
+This workflow is fundamental to DevSecOps and helps you catch security problems before they reach production.

 ```
 checkov -d . > checkov-outputs2.txt